-Please Note: All students are expected to serve in their own local church unless they are geographically too distant, in which case they are integrated into City Bible Church for this part of their program.
+Please Note: All students are expected to serve in their own local church unless they are geographically too distant, in which case they are integrated into Mannahouse for this part of their program.
 Students taking classes online can receive credit for their participation with ministries within their own local church.

-The PBC Church Life Practicum/ Ministry Apprenticeship program is based on the following beliefs:
+The PBC Ministry Experience Practicum/Apprenticeship program is based on the following beliefs:

 - All Christians should serve others

 - God’s primary instrument in the world is the local church

 - Students often learn best by doing

 - Practical application is an essential part of academic education

 - Ministry skills are best developed in a purposeful context that includes supervision, mentoring and evaluation

 Requires 30 hours of adviser directed areas of practical ministry and service opportunities intended to help strengthen and release spiritual gifts in the student.